-- Connect one end of the cable to PRIMARY IDE or SECOND-ARY IDE conector on the CPU card.
+- 1. Connect one end of the cable to PRIMARY IDE or SECOND-ARY IDE conector on the CPU card.
 Make sure that the red (or blue) wire corresponds to pin 1 on the connector, which is labeled on the board (on the right side). - 2.
 Plug the other end of the cable to the Enhanced IDE hard drive, with pin 1 on the cable corresponding to pin 1 on the hard drive.
 (See your hard drive's documentation for the location of the connector.)

 Unlike floppy drives, you can make the connections with any of the connectors on the cable.
-If you install two drives, you need to set one as the master and one as the slave.
+If you install two drives, you need to set one as the master and another as the slave.
 You do this using jumpers on the drives.
 If you install just one drive, set it as the master.
+(See your hard drive's documentation for the setting of master/slave mode.